 This course will focus on developing students’ ability to understand consumer demographics and impacts from these demographic changes.
 The course will cover basic concepts and measurement issues of demography as it relates to consumer and families.
 This class will also develop student’s ability to adapt to changing trends in a dynamic world.
 Writing proficiency is required for a passing grade in this course.

-This course introduces research methods with an emphasis on non-experimental research designs.
+Introductory research methods emphasizing non-experimental research designs.
 Examples and exercises are drawn from real-world research applications that inform consumer behavior and policy.
-Students learn how to execute the methodologies using software used by consumer analysts in consumer research settings.
-Topics include: research design, sampling, data management, descriptive statistics, data visualization, statistical inference, simple linear regression, and multivariate regression.
+Topics include: research design, measurement, sampling, data management, descriptive statistics, data visualization, and statistical inference.

 Introduces students to basic interactional interviewing skills and strategies.
 Course is beneficial to those entering the fields of financial planning, business, management, sales or any commercial activity that involves interpersonal communication.
 Students who plan to supervise and manage others would benefit by expanding theory with practical application.
 Students with career goals involved counseling families, couples and individuals regarding life decisions will benefit from this course.

 A systems approach to financial management for individuals and families from the perspective of planner/counselor.
 Focuses on analytical techniques.
 Emphasizes identification and development of strategies for meeting client goals.